Meghavathjyothibai/PRODIGY_TrackCode_TaskNumber/README.md

 ├── st.css                # CSS file for styling the landing page ├── scr.js                # JavaScript file for adding interactivity

-# Link of the project:
+# Link of the project: https://github.com/Meghavathjyothibai/PRODIGY_TrackCode_TaskNumber

+# Screenshot of the website